f5devcentral/f5-agility-labs-nginx/docs/class2/module2/lab/lab2.rst

     Let’s search and replace the the existing subheader ``A beautiful fictitious app that you can trust on`` with ``A beautiful fictitious app that you can trust!``.
-    The following command will flip background colors - yellow to purple, purple to yellow:

     .. code:: bash

        # Update "A beautiful fictitious app that you can trust on"
        # with "A beautiful fictitious app that you can trust!" in the HTML
-       sed -i 's/app that you can trust on/app that you can trust!/g' etc/nginx/html/index.html
+       sed -i 's/can trust on/can trust!/g' etc/nginx/html/index.html

 4. Let’s check that our changes were made by performing a ``grep`` text search on the ``index.html`` file